How it Works: Apoquel®

 Apoquel works at itch neurons within the skin, preventing the transmission of the itch signal to the brain and the subsequent scratching behavior.
 Apoquel also stops the signals that promote the infiltration of inflammatory cells into the dermis, resulting in a decrease in the inflammation and redness of the skin associated with allergic disease.

-INDICATION: Control of pruritus associated with allergic dermatitis and control of atopic dermatitis in dogs at least 12 months of age.
+INDICATIONS: Control of pruritus associated with allergic dermatitis and control of atopic dermatitis in dogs at least 12 months of age.

 IMPORTANT SAFETY INFORMATION: Do not use Apoquel in dogs less than 12 months of age or those with serious infections.
 Apoquel may increase the chances of developing serious infections, and may cause existing parasitic skin infestations or pre-existing cancers to get worse.
 Consider the risks and benefits of treatment in dogs with a history of recurrence of these conditions.
 New neoplastic conditions (benign and malignant) were observed in clinical studies and post-approval.
 Apoquel has not been tested in dogs receiving some medications including some commonly used to treat skin conditions such as corticosteroids and cyclosporines.
 Do not use in breeding, pregnant, or lactating dogs.
 Most common side effects are vomiting and diarrhea.
 Apoquel has been used safely with many common medications including parasiticides, antibiotics and vaccines.
-See full Prescribing Information at Apoquel.com/pi.
+See full Prescribing Information at Apoquelpi.com.

 References